 It’s a more competitive world out there.
 You’re no longer simply competing for a position against your counterparts within a commutable distance but rather an international pool of talent with varied backgrounds.

-Use this list of the most in demand skills as a resource to future-proof your career whether you’re an experienced professional or just embarking on your degree.
-Now is not the time to rest on your laurels or feel defeated by the current global health and economic crisis, after all “out of adversity comes opportunity” - Benjamin Franklin.
+Use this list of the most in-demand skills as a resource to future-proof your career whether you’re a seasoned professional or just embarking on your degree.
+Now is not the time to rest on your laurels or feel defeated by the current state of the world, after all “out of adversity comes opportunity” - Benjamin Franklin.
+The global health crisis and ensuing financial and supply chain issues are an opportunity for innovation and upsetting the status quo!